-D’Lo is a queer/transgender Tamil-Sri Lankan-American interdisciplinary artist whose work ranges poetry and spoken word, stand-up comedy, solo theater, plays, films and music production.
-He is a member of Teada Productions (theater company creating work around the stories of immigrants and other people of color), and a co-producer for DisOriented Comedy (Asian-American nationally-touring stand-up comedy showcase).
+D’Lo is a queer/transgender Tamil-Sri Lankan-American actor/writer/comedian whose work ranges stand-up comedy, solo theater, plays, films and music production, poetry and spoken word.
+He is a co-producer for DisOriented Comedy (mostly female Asian-American nationally-touring stand-up comedy showcase).

 D’Lo also holds a BA from UCLA in Ethnomusicology and is a graduate of New York’s School of Audio Engineering (SAE).